The Dependence of Joy's Law and Mean Tilt as a Function of Flux Emergence Phase: Results

 \subsection{Fits Separated by Hemisphere}

 The $\gamma$ of ARs sampled at the time of their maximum (100\%) flux are divided into northern and southern hemispheres and analyzed individually in order to observe the differences in activity as shown in Figure \ref{fig:hemispheres}.
-In order to overplot both hemispheres onto a compact graph, the zero point of the tilt angle was changed such that both hemispheres would have a positive angle increasing with latitude in accordance with Joy's law.
+In order to show both hemispheres in a compact graph, the zero point of the tilt angle was changed such that both hemispheres would have a positive angle increasing with latitude in accordance with Joy's law.
+To achieve this, we subtracted $\gamma$ from 90$^{\circ}$ in the northern hemisphere and subtracted 270$^{\circ}$ from $\gamma$ in the southern hemisphere.
 Linear regressions are used to fit the data with the form $\gamma = m_{Joy}\theta + C$.
-Linear fits and the overplotted average $\gamma$ values from 5$^{\circ}$ latitude bins is shown from the northern and southern hemispheres following the procedure detailed earlier with anti-Hale regions being excluded.
-Results show slightly different linear fits with the lowest latitude bins having distinctly different tilts.
+Linear fits and the overplotted average $\gamma$ values from 5$^{\circ}$ latitude bins are shown for the northern and southern hemispheres following the procedure detailed earlier with anti-Hale regions being excluded.
+Results show slightly different linear fits, with the lowest latitude bins having distinctly different tilts.
 Hemispheric fits that were forced through the origin are overplotted with dashed and dotted lines.

-The northern hemisphere in Figure \ref{fig:hemispheres} shows a clear downturn in the 25-30$^{\circ}$ band, also observed by \citet{tlatova:2018} and seen in \ref{fig:combined-hemispheres}.
-The best fit lines for the two data sets also appear to be different, although these differences cannot be proven to be statistically significant due to the lower sample size after separating the hemispheres, see Table 1 entries for 100\% flux for slope ($m_{Joy}$), intercept (C), uncertainties ($\sigma_m$ and $\sigma_C$), average tilt angle $\bar{\gamma}$ and associated uncertainty ($\sigma_{\bar{\gamma}}$), median tilt angle ($\gamma_{median}$) and number of data points (N).
+The northern hemisphere in Figure \ref{fig:hemispheres} shows a clear downturn in the 25 -- 30$^{\circ}$ band, also observed by \citet{tlatova:2018} and seen in Figure~\ref{fig:combined-hemispheres}.
+The best fit lines for the two data sets also appear to be different, although these differences cannot be proven to be statistically significant due to the lower sample size after separating the hemispheres, see Table 1 entries for 100\% flux for slope ($m_{Joy}$), intercept (C), uncertainties ($\sigma_m$ and $\sigma_C$), average tilt angle $\bar{\gamma}$ and associated uncertainty ($\sigma_{\bar{\gamma}}$), median tilt angle ($\gamma_{median}$) and the number of data points (N).
 These Cycle 24 Joy's law parameter entries for 100\% flux emerged shown in Table 1 are repeated in Table \ref{tab:table-2} for Cycle 24.

+It is worth noting that the mean tilt values in the 10 -- 15$^{\circ}$ latitude bins in Figures \ref{fig:combined-hemispheres} and \ref{fig:hemispheres} decrease in magnitude and therefore do not fit the trend of Joy's law.